 - Form 944, Employer’s Annual Federal Tax Return

 - Form 945, Annual Return of Withheld Federal Income Tax

-The general requirements to participate in MeF for Employment Taxes can be found in:
+The general requirements to participate in the Employment Tax e-file program can be found in:

 •Publication 4164, Modernized e-File (MeF) Guide for Software Developers and Transmitters

 •Revenue Procedure 2007-40, Authorized IRS e-file Provider Responsibilities

 •Revenue Procedure 2012-32, Requirements for Completing and Submitting Form 8655, Reporting Agent Authorization

 •Publication 1474, Technical Specification Guide for Reporting Agent Authorization and Federal Tax Depositors